Plugins

 Replace whole system prompt with vision prompt against appending it to the current prompt.
 Default: False

 Allows capture command execution.
 If enabled, model will be able to capture images from camera itself.
-The Execute commands option must be enabled.
+The + Tools option must be enabled.
 Default: False

 Allows screenshot command execution.
 If enabled, model will be able to making screenshots itself.
-The Execute commands option must be enabled.
+The + Tools option must be enabled.
 Default: False

 Voice Control (inline)